PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-11 10:49:43
+Last updated: 2024-04-11 10:50:16
-Random Quote: Robin: "I'm pregnant."Barney: "Are you sure you're not just getting fat?" - Barney Stinson
+Random Quote: To have power does not mean that one can abuse the poor. - Pablo Escobar